 Get valuable, personal feedback on your writing with a fifteen-minute one-to-one phone session with the expert of your choice.
 Choose from a one-to-one with a literary agent for professional advice on the marketability of your book, or to test the water if you’re interested in submitting to them.
 Alternatively, book an appointment with a book doctor for incisive, critical advice on your manuscript.

 Agents and Book Doctors:

 You’ll have the opportunity to speak with agents and book doctors from both the UK and US.
-We work with over fifty experienced industry professionals, who specialise in a range of genres covering fiction and non-fiction.
+We work with over eighty experienced industry professionals, who specialise in a range of genres covering fiction and non-fiction.

 What you get:

 You’ll receive personal feedback from an agent or book doctor of your choice covering your query letter, synopsis and the first 5,000 words of your manuscript.
 Your chosen agent will call you at the time and date arranged to give you your feedback.